 A2.
-Please provide your MEXT scholarship number (17xxxx) to the embassy staff.
-If this does not solve the problem and you are still told that your name cannot be confirmed, please ask them to contact Tokyo Tech directly.
-To avoid such inconvenience, it is strongly recommended that you contact the Japanese Embassy prior to visiting the embassy.
+Please provide your MEXT scholarship number (18xxxx) to the embassy staff.
+If this does not solve the problem, and you are still told that your name cannot be confirmed, please ask them to contact Tokyo Tech directly.
+To avoid inconvenience, it is strongly recommended that you contact the Japanese Embassy prior to visiting the embassy.

 Q3.
 Where can I find information about the dormitories?

 A3.
 General information about Tokyo Tech dormitories can be found on the website:

 - Umegaoka Dormitory

 - Komaba International Students House